hofmanradek/kaas/README.md

 You can observe that Greedy suboptimal solver always found a good solution in rather short time compared to optimal solvers.

-Interestingly, `Branch and Bound` solver did not finish in some reasonable type when applied to dataset `ks_200`. `ks_200` has very similar value/weight ration for all items.
+Interestingly, `Branch and Bound` solver did not finish in some reasonable time when applied to dataset `ks_200`. `ks_200` has very similar value/weight ration for all items.
 Due to these inputs paths in the solution graph cannot be easily pruned during searching for the optimum.
-In worst case, the complexity of `Branch and Bound` can be the same as of brute force complete search `2^nitems` (with this on mind we rather killed the solver after some time:).
+In worst case, the complexity of `Branch and Bound` can be the same as of the brute force complete search `2^nitems` (with this on mind we rather killed the solver after some time:).

 #### Dataset ks_4 ####